Lezhor/latex-template/README.md

 # Quickstart (LaTeX Repository)
 1. If you are using this Template for the first time, you will need to complete the [Environment Setup Section](#environment-setup) first before continuing with this section.
+2. Star this Template Repository on GitHub, so that you don't have to look for it if you need to create a new project. :)
-2. Create a new GitHub repository, using this repository as a Template.
+3. Create a new GitHub repository, using this repository as a Template.
     - On the repository home page click on `Use this template` in the top right corner.
     - You will be able to have multiple latex Projects inside a single repository, so in some cases one Repo is enough for all your projects.
-3. Clone your new Repository to the OS where the TexLive Server is running
+4. Clone your new Repository to the OS where the TexLive Server is running
     - On Windows this will be your WSL.
 Open the WSL Terminal and run `git clone github/link_to_your_repo.git` in a workdirectory you want the project to be in (e.g. `~/github/`)
-4. Open the Repository in Visual Studio Code
+5. Open the Repository in Visual Studio Code
-5. Choose a template from the `_templates` folder, you want to use for your project.
+6. Choose a template from the `_templates` folder, you want to use for your project.
     - See [List of featured templates](#list-of-featured-templates) for an overview of each template in this repo
-6. Copy your chosen template to the root of the repo and rename it.
+7. Copy your chosen template to the root of the repo and rename it.
     - In VS-Code you can Ctrl + Drag the desired template folder to the root of your repository to copy it.
     - Your filestructure should look like this now:
 ```